b30wulffz/precog-recruitment-tasks/README.md

 ```

 Now choose Task 2.ipynb from the jupyter notebook landing page.<br>
-To start executing: `Cell > Run All`
+To start executing: `Cell > Run All`<br>
-Report of this jupyter-notebook is present in Report.pdf
+Report of this jupyter-notebook is present in Report.pdf<br>
-dump.txt consists of all the tweets collected by the program in the form of a list.
+dump.txt consists of all the tweets collected by the program in the form of a list.<br>
 paths file contains relative path to pdfs for testing purposes.

 ## Task 3